Post Banner Image

 Credit: © Suzana Ulian Benitez/stock.adobe.com

 Aside from the ongoing turmoil in acquiring gas from the Middle East, Californians regularly pay the highest prices at the pump of any state due to a combination of factors.
 These include the highest tax on gas in the country at 71 cents per gallon, requirements for a special blend of gasoline designed to reduce pollution and improve air quality, and additional environmental compliance costs.
-There are a number of metropolitan areas throughout the state where regular gas currently exceeds $6 per gallon, such as the Bay Area cities of San Rafael, Napa, Santa Rosa, and San Francisco.
+California is the only state in the country where the average price of regular gas exceeds $6 per gallon.

 Related: 10 States With the Highest Cost of Living